ethanselzer/react-hover-observer/README.md

 Optionally observe mouseenter, mouseleave, mouseover, and mouseout events.

-Supports delaying hover and hover-off, which can help reduce unintentional triggering.
+Supports delayed hover and hover-off, which can help reduce unintentional triggering.

 ## Status